6. Measures in other sectors

 At the proposal of the Ministry of Labour and Social Policy, a Protocol was adopted on activities in the institutions for care and education of preschool children after the abolition of the state of emergency, which was developed in cooperation with the Commission for Infectious Diseases.
 The protocol for kindergartens determines the procedures and obligations of the institutions for care of children of preschool age, of educational staff and of parents.

-As of 23 June 2020, according to the Minister of Health, it is too soon to open kindergartens and the objective is to protect older people because children transmit the virus.
-The epidemiological situation is to be monitored in the upcoming period and then a decision will be made.
-In addition, there will be intensive work on drafting protocols for schools, whether they will operate with a smaller number of pupils in classrooms or in two shifts etc.
+As of 23 June 2020, according to the Minister of Health, it was considered too soon to open kindergartens.
+The epidemiological situation was to be monitored and a decision to be made later on.
+Meanwhile there was extensive work on drafting protocols for schools, whether they will operate with a smaller number of pupils in classrooms or in two shifts, and other similar operational concerns.

 The President declared a national emergency on 18 March 2020 for COVID-19 on the whole territory in North Macedonia for the duration of 30 days.
 On 16 April 2020 the National Security Council recommended extension of the state of emergency for an additional 30 days.
 On 15 May, the Government recommended the state of emergency to be extended for an additional 14 days.
 On 30 May the state of emergency has been extended for an additional 14 days.